rust-lang/rust/CONTRIBUTING.md

 * The purple **metabug** label marks lists of bugs collected by other categories.

+* Purple gray, **O**-prefixed labels are the **operating system** or platform that this issue is specific to.

 * Orange, **P**-prefixed labels indicate a bug's **priority**.
 These labels are only assigned during triage meetings, and replace the [I-nominated][inom] label.

+* The gray **proposed-final-comment-period** label marks bugs that are using the RFC signoff functionality of [rfcbot][rfcbot] and are currently awaiting signoff of all team members in order to enter the final comment period.

+* Pink, **regression**-prefixed labels track regressions from stable to the release channels.

+* The light orange **relnotes** label marks issues that should be documented in the release notes of the next release.

+* Gray, **S**-prefixed labels are used for tracking the **status** of pull requests.

 * Blue, **T**-prefixed bugs denote which **team** the issue belongs to.